interstitialRedirectModalTitle

 An Innovative Way to Fund Conservation and Community Priorities

-An innovative way to help fund conservation and community work in the region had been part of the project’s long-term financing plan, even prior to the parcel’s acquisition.
-Thanks to its old growth forests and dense biodiversity, the tree biomass in this area can store the equivalent of over 800 metric tons of climate changing carbon dioxide per hectare, one of the highest rates in the world.
-That made it the ideal candidate to become Chile’s first Reduced Emissions from Deforestation and Degradation (REDD+) forest carbon project, enhancing the potential of this amazing land to be a natural climate solution by avoiding the emissions associated with deforestation, while sequestering and storing carbon in its trees and soil.
+Thanks to its old growth forests and dense biodiversity, the Valdivian Coastal Reserve’s trees can store more than 800 metric tons of climate changing carbon dioxide per hectare, one of the highest rates in the world.
+This potential made the region an ideal candidate for Chile’s first Reduced Emissions from Deforestation and Degradation (REDD+) forest carbon project, an effort to enhance the area’s potential for both avoiding emissions associated with deforestation and sequestering and storing carbon.

-The VCR forest carbon project – located in a 1,273-hectare area within the reserve – was third-party validated (certified) in 2014 and became the first REDD+ project in Chile to have its carbon credits verified by the globally-recognized Verified Carbon Standard organization (today known as Verra).
-In 2014, a Verified Carbon Standard audit confirmed that the project’s actions to prevent further deforestation had avoided at least 461,402 net tons of carbon dioxide equivalent (CO2e) emissions between 2003 and 2011.
-In 2015, a second verification audit confirmed an additional 72,252 net tons CO2e of avoided emissions between 2011 and 2014.
-In total, between 2003 and 2014, the greenhouse gas emissions avoided by the project are equivalent to taking about 114,000 passenger vehicles off the road for a year.
+Located in a 1,273-hectare area within the reserve, the VCR carbon project became the first REDD+ project in Chile to have its carbon credits verified by the globally recognized Verified Carbon Standard organization (today known as Verra).
+Verified Carbon Standard audits over 2014 and 2015 confirmed that the project’s actions to prevent further deforestation had avoided at least 533,654 net tons of carbon dioxide equivalent (CO2e) emissions between 2003 and 2014—equivalent to taking about 114,000 passenger vehicles off the road for a year.

 Quote